astefanutti/decktape/README.md

 DeckTape's plugin-based architecture exposes an extension API so that it is possible to add support for other frameworks or tailored existing plugins to your specific needs.

+DeckTape can optionally be used to capture screenshots of your slide decks in various resolutions, similarly to [pageres](https://github.com/sindresorhus/pageres).
+That can be useful to make sure your presentations are responsive or to create handouts for them.

 You can browse some slide deck [examples](#examples) below that have been exported with DeckTape.

 ## Install